dimajix/flowman/docs/spec/mapping/assemble.md

 # Assemble Mapping

-The assemble mapping is used to reassemble data with a possibly nested schema.
-For example it is possible to extract some nested sub-entities, remove specific columns or subtrees or move subtrees to the top level.
+The "assemble" mapping is used to reassemble data with a possibly nested schema.
+For example, it is possible to extract some nested sub-entities, remove specific columns or subtrees or move subtrees to the top level.

 ## Examples